Approximate Thompson Sampling for Learning Linear Quadratic Regulators with $O(\sqrt{T})$ Regret: Online Learning Algorithm

-The naive TS for learning LQR has two weaknesses.
-One of them arises in choosing a destabilizing controller which makes the state grow exponentially and causes the regret to blow up.
-To handle this problem, \cite{ouyang2019posterior,gagrani2022modified} introduce an admissible set that enforces to select only a stabilizing controller.
-However, constructing or verifying such a set is impossible in general without knowing the true system parameter.
-We overcome this limitation by controlling the probability for the state to blow up.
-The other weakness comes from inefficiency in the sampling process when the system noise and the prior are not conjugate distributions.
-In such cases, ULA is an alternative but it is often extremely slow.
-To speed up, we introduce a preconditioning technique.
+The naive TS approach for learning LQR has two main weaknesses.
+The first arises from the potential selection of a destabilizing controller, which can cause the system state to grow exponentially and lead to unbounded regret.
+To address this issue, we control the probability of the state exhibiting excessively large norms.
+The second weakness stems from inefficiencies in the sampling process when the system noise and prior distributions are not conjugate.
+In such cases, ULA offers an alternative for posterior approximation, but it is often extremely slow.
+To accelerate the sampling process, we introduce a preconditioning technique.